 First of all, a smart roadmap visualizes marketing issues and helps to track each step so nothing can be lost.
 Besides, it helps to avoid distrustful questions from the top management and a lot of clarifying questions from the team.

 Each task is preceded by clearly defined goals.
 Whether it is posting the first content on a blog or launching a new product in your company.
 Marketing tasks without clear visualization have low chances of success.

-Today a roadmap is crucial for marketing managers because markets, technologies and customer behavior can change almost every day.
+Today a product launch roadmap is crucial for marketing managers because markets, technologies and customer behavior can change almost every day.
 And when everything you need for an operative reaction is before your eyes, the risks become less horrible.